 - 11. Smart and inclusive growth corresponds to an area where EU action has significant value added.
-The programmes under this Heading have a high potential to contribute to the fulfilment of the Europe 2020 Strategy, in particular as regards the promotion of research, innovation and technological development; specific action in favour of the competitiveness of enterprises and SMEs; investing in human skills through the ERASMUS for all programme; and developing the social agenda.
-In allocating funding within this Heading, particular priority shall be given to delivering a substantial and progressive enhancement of the EU's research, education and innovation effort, including through simplification of procedures. - 12.
-The level of commitments for this Sub-Heading, which represents X% annual real growth compared to 2013, will not exceed $\frac{1}{2}$ :
+The programmes under this Heading have a high potential to contribute to the fulfilment of the Europe 2020 Strategy, in particular as regards the promotion of research, innovation and technological development; specific action in favour of the competitiveness of enterprises and SMEs; investing in education and in human skills through the ERASMUS for all programme; and developing the social agenda.
+In allocating funding within this Heading, particular priority shall be given to delivering a substantial and progressive enhancement of the EU's research, education and innovation effort, including through simplification of procedures. - The level of commitments for this sub-Heading, will not exceed EUR[X to 146 317 million]: 12.

 SUB-HEADING 1a - Competitiveness for growth and jobs

 (Million euros, 2011 prices)

-2014 2015 2016 2017 2018 2019 2020
+20)14 2015 2016 2017 2018 2019 2020

 X X X X X X X